• Skip to primary navigation

 Once mixed, sprinkle liberally onto both sides of the ribs.
 I put my rub mix in an empty spice container.

 After all the rub is applied, go start the coals for whatever type of smoker you are using.
 I use a barrel smoker which is a hybrid type smoker.
-More info on my process can be found in this smoked chuck roast tacos recipe.

 While the coals are getting ready prepare the simple Carolina mustard bbq sauce.
 Only 5 ingredients are used to make this awesome sauce.